rauc/rauc/docs/using.rst

 Installing Bundles
 ------------------

-To install an update bundle on your target hardware, rauc provides the `install` command:
+To install an update bundle on your target hardware, RAUC provides the `install` command:

 .. code-block:: sh